TimPrins/TimPrins/README.md

 # Hi, I'm Tim 👨🏻‍ 👨🏻‍💻 😎
-<p> I'm a Software Engineer with a passion for creating technology that elevates people, has intuitive design and builds communities.
+<p> I'm a Software Engineer with a passion for creating technology that <strong>elevates people, has intuitive design and builds communities</strong>.
-Some technologies I enjoy working with include ReactJS, Node.js & GraphQL.
+Some technologies I enjoy working with include <strong>ReactJS, Node.js & GraphQL</strong>.
 I enjoy helping start-ups build their first product or application from scratch and help them succeed. </p>

 ### Find me on the web 🌏